 Listened to the radio…..

-sarahbowl1 Premium Member over 1 year ago
+sarahbowl1 Premium Member about 2 years ago

 TV opened up a whole new world for me.
 I saw many historic events, including Queen Elizabeth’s coronation!